AI Strategy / Foundation

 - Topic: AI Strategy

-- My current learning frame: Pick a real local service business, use an LLM to research it and draft a Softr co-builder prompt, one-shot the operator app, then in the editor match its brand colors and add a PDF estimate button on the correct table.
+- My current learning frame: Use an LLM to research a real service business and draft a Softr co-builder prompt, one-shot the operator app, then customize its theme and add one workflow that turns a form submission into a branded PDF.

 - Why this matters: New playlist item from Dave Swift; queued for transcript-backed review, topic mapping, and a practical learning artifact.